Sher-Chowdhury/operator-sdk/doc/user-guide.md

   })
 ```

+**Sher:** I think you need a watch for each child resource, so that if it get's deleted, the watch will notifiy the primary cr of the deviation and then submit a reconcile request to fix the problem.
+It's a bit like replicasets and pods.

 #### Controller configurations

 There are a number of useful configurations that can be made when initialzing a controller and declaring the watch parameters.
 For more details on these configurations consult the upstream [controller godocs][controller_godocs].